 I am really interested in hearing about your influences growing up.
 Have you always loved music, or did it develop later in life?

 I think I’ve always gravitated towards music, especially whatever my family loved.
 I remember liking Garth Brooks and Elton John when I was really young.
-I was listening to cassettes in the car and then eventually, the new metal and pop punk era arrived, and that's where I started identifying with music myself.
-I remember hearing Linkin Park where he's yelling shut up in the song and it blew my mind that he was just screaming.
+I was listening to cassettes in the car and then eventually the new metal and pop punk era arrived, and that's where I started identifying with music myself.
+I remember hearing Linkin Park where he's yelling shut up in a song and it blew my mind that he was just screaming.
 The aggression instantly clicked with me and that's when I found stuff like Slipknot, Korn, Sum 41 and Blink-182.

 What made you gravitate towards a heavier sound?